-The current estimates are based on 3,372 RC holes and 88 diamond drill holes for a total of 108,462 m drilled.
-The estimates include Measured, Indicated and Inferred resources as estimated by independent geological consultants MPR Geological Consultants Pty Ltd and are reported accordance with JORC 2012 guidelines.
+The current estimates are based on data from RC and diamond drilling completed by Rum Jungle Resources (RUM) and Central Australian Phosphate (CEN) since 2010.
+The study database comprises 3,372 RC and 88 diamond holes for 108,462 metres of drilling.
+The estimates include Measured, Indicated and Inferred resources as estimated by independent consultants MPR Geological Consultants Pty Ltd and are reported accordance with JORC 2012 guidelines.
 The break-down of the resource estimates is given in Table 1.
 The figures in this table are rounded to reflect the precision of the estimates and include rounding errors.